-In order to achieve the right regulatory balance that strives to protect consumer privacy, foster regulatory certainty, and promote innovation, Congress, and the Administration must work to develop a federal privacy law that establishes a consistent national standard and avoids a patchwork of federal and state regulations.
+Administration must work to develop a federal privacy law that establishes a consistent national standard and avoids a patchwork of federal and state regulations.
+The privacy outcomes of such a law should be technologically neutrality, a risked-based model, and encourage privacy innovation.

-The Chamber stands ready to work with the Subcommittee to help develop a national privacy framework that benefits all Americans.
+The Chamber stands ready to work with the Commission to help develop a national privacy framework that benefits all Americans.